With Christmas looming and a feast of entertainment about to arrive, you might be thinking of upgrading your television soon.

-Another main factor in your choice of new TV is what television image technology does it use.
-LED sets have LCD panels with LED backlighting are are the most readily available.
+Another main factor in your choice of new TV is what television image technology it uses.
+LED sets have LCD panels with LED backlighting and are the most readily available.
 They are also the cheapest on the whole.
 They are capable of high brightness.

 OLED TVs aren't as capable of as high a brightness as an LED TV, but they make up for it with the deepest blacks.
 As it's a newer technology though, OLED sets are often more expensive.